Bible Study

 Then John records a detail that seems strange unless you know the Passover requirements:

-The soldiers therefore came and broke the legs of the first man who had been crucified with Jesus, and then those of the other.
-But when they came to Jesus and found that he was already dead, they did not break his legs...
-These things happened so that the scripture would be fulfilled: "Not one of his bones will be broken." — John 19:32-33, 36 (NIV)
+So the soldiers came and broke the legs of the first, and of the other who had been crucified with him.
+But when they came to Jesus and saw that he was already dead, they did not break his legs...
+For these things took place that the Scripture might be fulfilled: "Not one of his bones will be broken."John 19:32-33, 36 (ESV)

 The Scripture John quotes is about the Passover lamb:

-It must be eaten inside the house; take none of the meat outside the house.
-Do not break any of the bones. — Exodus 12:46 (NIV)
+It shall be eaten in one house; you shall not take any of the flesh outside the house, and you shall not break any of its bones.Exodus 12:46 (ESV)

 The Passover lamb had to be whole, unblemished, with no bones broken.
 Jesus, dying at the hour of lamb slaughter, fulfills even this detail.